RFSryro/RFSryro/README.md

 ### Hi there 👋

 I'm _RFSryro_ and this is my GitHub page.
-I'm a student at WGU and a LAN/WLAN engineer by day.
-When I'm not studying, or working on switches/ access-points, I'm usually out hiking with my dog.

-⚡ Fun fact: I can recite every U.S. President's last name in the order that they were elected in under 12 seconds!
+I'm a network engineer and a college student.